Meet the Associate Family Consultants team

 Barbara’s son is supported by us in his own home in Wiltshire.
 She is one of the pilot team of ‘family expert’ quality checkers and will continue with that work alongside the associate family consultant team.
 Barbara has expertise in the benefits system.
 She regularly raises concerns with her MP and is a lifelong advocate for people experiencing all kinds of social exclusion.

 Jan is one of the original members of the family forum.
 As one of the first families in the country to secure a direct payment and supported living for her daughter who has profound and multiple learning disabilities her early experience of navigating the system and developing a great relationship with her daughter’s support provider and team has been invaluable to us.
 Jan’s ‘outside’ perspective continues to bring a balanced perspective to the team.

 Martin’s son, Harry, has been supported by us in Worcestershire since he left school.
 Harry has recently moved from residential care to supported living with us and we are using that experience to change the support we offer in these circumstances.
 Martin was a member of the national family forum and Waymarks Board before joining us as an Associate Family Consultant.
 He has a regular blog on our website and has recently had a story of discrimination towards his son on a theatre trip successfully shared in local and national newspapers and on BBC local radio.

-Liz Wilson is our Family Consultant.
+Liz Wilson is, Dimensions Family Consultant.
 She represent families to make sure that your voice is being listened to and work with us to make sure that we are following best practice.